yh15kla9/github-lesser-known-programming-languages/README.md

 - [Adept](https://github.com/AdeptLanguage/Adept) - A blazing fast language for general purpose programming.
 - [Alda](https://github.com/alda-lang/alda) - Alda is a text-based programming language for music composition.
 It allows you to compose and play back music using only your text editor and the command line.
 # B:
-- [Blade](https://github.com/blade-lang/blade) - Blade is a simple, clean, and embeddable dynamic programming language created to be simple enough for beginners, yet powerful and expressive for professionals.
-It has a very small syntax set with a very low learning curve.
-Blade improves upon the best features of JavaScript, Python, and Ruby to give developers a familiar and powerful system that feels native for developers coming from any of these languages and an easy way to leverage the strength of any.
 # C:
 - [Cmajor](https://github.com/SoundStacks/cmajor) - Cmajor is a programming language for writing fast, portable audio software.
 Cmajor specifically designed for writing DSP signal processing code.
 - [Covariant Script](https://github.com/covscript/covscript) - Covariant Script is an open source, cross-platform programming language.
 High-performance runtime environment.
 Self-developed efficient compilation system.
 Powerful and bloat-free extension system